amoilanen/js-crawler/README.md

 * `maxConcurrentRequests` - the maximum number of concurrent requests that should not be exceeded by the crawler, the default value is 10

-* `shouldCrawl` - function that specifies whether a url should be crawled/requested, returns `true` or `false`.
+* `shouldCrawl` - function that specifies whether a url should be crawled/requested, returns `true` or `false`, argument is the current `url` the crawler considers for crawling

-* `shouldSpider` - function that specifies whether the spider should crawl a URL for additional links, returns `true` or `false`.
+* `shouldCrawlLinksFrom` - function that specifies whether the crawler should crawl links found at a given url, returns `true` or `false`, argument is the current `url` being crawled

 Note: `shouldCrawl` determines if a given URL should be requested/visited at all, where as `shouldSpider` determines if the links on a given URL should be harvested/added to the crawling queue.
 Many users may find that setting `shouldCrawl` is sufficient, as URLs cannot be spidered if they are never visited/requested.